Frequently Asked Question #307. How do I use Google Analytics and Google Webmaster Tools with my journal?

 Please note that verification code approval from the search system can arrive after some time (normally less than a day, mostly just several hours).
 Your account must be available for search systems indexation, in other case the meta-tags will not be found in the code of your journal's pages and you will not be able to verify your membership in the affiliate program.

+Every LJ user regardless of their account type can adjust Google Analytics to his or her journal.
+If you want to implement Google Analytics in your journal or community, you need to use your Google Analytics account.
+If you do not have one yet, you can read instructions about how to get it here.
 Google Analytics functions by having LiveJournal include a small script on each journal page for which statistics are tracked when the user has enabled this feature.
 The script appears on all pages under your subdomain (exampleusername.livejournal.com for a user named "exampleusername").
 This includes, but is not limited to, your journal, your profile, your friends page, and individual entry pages in your journal (including Friends-only and Private entries).
 Such personification is enabled by the «web property ID».
-You can read more about it at Google Support
+You can read more about it at Google Support.

-Create a new profile for your journal in Google Analytics account settings, indicating its address in «site URL» field: (http://exampleusername.livejournal.com).
+Create a new profile for your journal in Google Analytics account settings, indicating its address in «site URL» field: (https://exampleusername.livejournal.com).

 Get a «web property ID»:UA-XXXXXXX-YY.

 Go to the «Extensions» tab of the Account Settings page.
 If you are implementing Google Analytics for a community with Professional package of service, you should firstly switch to the community's account: you should choose this community from the dropdown menu in the «Work as user:» field and press «Switch».

 Enter the web property ID «Enter your web property ID obtained from Google» and save changes.

 You can make sure that the data collection is going on by doing this: